 Category details pages

 Each category details page shows the primary insight and supporting metrics as well as related research and actions you can take to drive change in your organization.
-Research supports the importance and rationale behind the primary insights for each category. for more information, read the Forrester report.
+Research supports the importance and rationale behind the primary insights for each category.
+For more information, read the Forrester report.

-Business continuity special report
+Business resilience special report

-This report helps business leaders understand:
+This report helps organizations understand:

 The impact on work-life balance as people adjust to working from home.

-If remote meetings support effective decision-making.
+Whether remote meetings support effective decision-making.

 We want to hear from you

-Please share your thoughts about Productivity Score and your ideas about how to improve it.
-Use the Feedback sections within the product and/or reach out to the Productivity Score team at ProductivityScorePreview@service.microsoft.com.
+Share your thoughts about Productivity Score and your ideas about how to improve it.
+Use the Feedback sections within the product and/or reach out to the Productivity Score team at email@example.com.